• Skip to primary navigation

 Ingredients for Brisket Rub

-• Kosher salt – We recommend using a coarse salt like Morton Kosher Salt for best results
+• Kosher salt – We recommend using a coarse salt like Morton Kosher Salt for the crispiest bark.

-• Black pepper – If possibly, use a coarse grind or restaurant grind black pepper
+• Black pepper – If possible, use a coarse grind or restaurant grind black pepper.

 electric smoker grates with seasoned brisket being cooked on it

-• Don’t let use this easy rub for only brisket.
-It’s also great on pork, lamb, venison, poultry and seafood if you have any leftover!
+• Don’t use this easy rub for only brisket.
+It’s also great on pork, lamb, venison, poultry and seafood.

 • Want to know our secret to making the perfect ribs?
 It starts with this Dry Rub for Ribs!